tryscer/flock/flock-music.md

 	He smiles a secretive smile and shoves something into my hand.
 It feels like a book of matches.
 	“Time to stop idling at the station, Alice of Wonderland,” he whispers in my ear.
 “Ready to come on board?”
 	When the cop ambles out of the tent, Jimmy disappears.

-==As we are nearing Richmond, the highway becomes somewhat more packed and slow.
-The exit we take is taken by a lot of other cars, some converted buses and old, rugged sedans with hand written signs on them, saying things like "St. John's A.M.E.
-Choir Bus \- On the Road to Freedom\!" or "Music Heals the Soul\!".
-We are definitely not in Kansas anymore, and I feel my heart sinking, like a lion.
-There is no mistaking where the fair's entrance is, with all the cars heading that way, and it definitely is a relief to see some uniformed men directing the traffic.
-The closest man's expression changes from firm to a grin as we come close, he gives Barry a nod, commenting something like "you young kids be sure to watch out" and points us to the parking lot entrance.==

-==We drive in and it's full of cars, and people walking between them.
-Cindy comments "I would expect there will be a designated parking spot for people like us, near the entrance", but Barry hushes her and says "Today everyone gets to park and celebrate the same, we'll just go down the field and find a spot".
-As we drive slowly, the masses of people walking part in front of our car, keeping their distance.==

-==We find a parking space, right after a truck full of hay and the smell of fresh manure.
-Barry makes sure everyone tightly shut their windows, and we start moving, following the sounds of music, farm animals and crowds cheering.
-It takes us at least five minutes to walk back to the gate.==

 ## Track 3: Alice Goes Down a Rabbit Hole